rlancaste/Astro-Dev/README.md

 # Getting Everything Set Up at Once
 While it is no longer necessary to run setup.sh or the other repository before using the other scripts in this repo, it might still be nice to get all set up at once with a development environment for working on astronomical software.
 If you would like to just set up whichever programs you need, see the next section below, otherwise please follow these instructions.
-1. Open the Mac Os Terminal and type the following commands, if it asks you to install Developer Tools, click ok.
+1. Open your favorite Terminal program and type the following commands, if it asks you to install Developer Tools (on MacOS), click ok.
 ```
 mkdir ~/Projects
 cd  ~/Projects